foss-for-synopsys-dwc-arc-processors/embarc_applications/ibaby_smarthome_multinode/README.md

 		# Selected OS
 		OS_SEL ?= freertos

-- Target options:
+- Target options about EMSK and toolchain:

 		BOARD ?= emsk
 		BD_VER ?= 22
 		CUR_CORE ?= arcem11d
 		TOOLCHAIN ?= gnu

-- Reset the heap and stack size for LwM2M and make sure they are big enough for your application:
+- Reset the heap and stack size for LwM2M, make sure they are big enough for your application:

 		##
 		# HEAP & STACK SETTINGS